rvolz/BicBucStriim/README.md

 Install
 -------

+The easy way, assuming that BicBucStriim lives right below the web root of your NAS device, is addressable like "http://<your ip>/bbs/":

+* Download a installation archive from [GitHub](https://github.com/rvolz/BicBucStriim/downloads).
-* Create a directory (preferably "bbs") below the web server root of your NAS (e.g. "web" on a Synology device)
+* Unarchive the downloaded archive below the web server root of your NAS (e.g. "web" on a Synology device)
-* Unzip/copy the code to this new directory
+* Rename the newly created directory (e.g. BicBucStriim-0.5.0.zip) to "bbs".
-* If the route to the BicBucStriim directory is not "/bbs" change the .htaccess file accordingly (the line "RewriteBase /bbs/")
+* NOTE: If you don't want to use the directory name 'bbs' simply change the .htaccess file accordingly (the line "RewriteBase /bbs/")
-* Enter the path to your Calibre library directory in config.php
+* Enter the full path to your Calibre library directory in config.php
-* BicBucStriim should now be working, the path is "http://<address of your NAS>/bbs"
+* BicBucStriim should now be working, the path is "http://<address of your NAS>/bbs/"

 Requirements
 ------------